 john | May 16, 2020, 8:46 a.m.

-Now if you used DO you will get a email with your ip address and root password, if you used vultr it will be in your admin panel.
+When you make your server in DO you should have had the ability to enter your root password, if you used vultr, they will supply you one and it will be in your admin panel.

 The first thing to do is to ssh into the server, Windows (use putty) and Mac users user Finder to search for terminal, and Ubuntu users type ctrl+alt+t

 With the ssh client, open and type the following into it.

 Of course you should use your own ip Address.

 Once you log in to your server, the first thing you want to do is make another user that has `sudo privileges and disable root user login to make your server more secure.

 So first we are going to do,